-Prebiotics are a group of nutrients that act as nourishment for our beneficial bacteria in the gut and skin.
-The most common prebiotics are carbohydrates, which can have different forms, e.g. sugars, fiber and starch.
+Prebiotics are a group of nutrients that act as food for our beneficial bacteria in the gut and skin.
+The most common prebiotics are carbohydrates, which can take different forms, such as sugars, fibers, and starches.

-Previous studies have shown that prebiotics have several benefits for our gastrointestinal health and have been reported to have a positive impact on other organs, e.g. the immune system and the central nervous system.
+Previous studies have shown that prebiotics have several benefits for our gastrointestinal health and have been reported to have a positive impact on other organs, such as the immune system and the central nervous system.

-There is also scientific evidence that prebiotics have a positive effect on our skin health, for example by retaining moisture.
-This was reflected in an experiment developed by Kano and team, in which 40 female volunteers were given either a bottle of probiotic and prebiotic milk or non-fermented milk that contained neither probiotics nor prebiotics.
-The study showed that in comparison to the active group, the hydration in the outermost skin layer (stratum corneum) of the control group participants was significantly lower (p = 0.031).
-Furthermore, researchers Ghazzewi and Tester indicate that prebiotics have a positive effect on the skin, as they balance the immune system and have shown promising results in the treatment of atopic diseases.
+There is also scientific evidence that prebiotics have a positive impact on our skin health, for example by retaining moisture.
+This was reflected in an experiment developed by Kano and his team, in which 40 female volunteers were given either a bottle of probiotic and prebiotic milk or non-fermented milk that did not contain either probiotics or prebiotics.
+The study showed that, compared to the active group, the hydration of the outermost layer of the skin (stratum corneum) of the control group participants was significantly lower (p = 0.031).
+Furthermore, the researchers Ghazzewi and Tester indicate that prebiotics have a positive impact on the skin, as they balance the immune system and have shown promising results in the treatment of atopic diseases.

-How then can we get prebiotics?
-The good news is that this specific group of biotics can be found in both food and skin care products.
+So how can we get prebiotics?
+The good news is that this specific group of probiotics can be found in both foods and skin care products.

 The most common prebiotics in skin care products are inulin, glucomannan, oligosaccharides, xylitol, rhamnose.
 These ingredients help the skin maintain balance and optimal microbiome health.